eternaldensity/Sandcastle-Builder/README.md

 - Frivolous: prevent blank space when past T** E** with placeholders
 - Expando now shrinks everything when you disable him (with a milliLongPix wait so you can toggle him off and on without losing him)
 - Demustard sandDug and sandManual
+- Tiny nerf to LaPetite again
+- BBC wasn't causing recalculate of dig rates on toggle

 ## 2.87
 - Fixed Glass Ceiling 0 not becoming available due to GCB Badge overwriting its department flag